Website Manager

 -Tee Ball and Coach Pitch: One weeknight practice and one Saturday morning game, typically held at Brace Canyon Park.

--Farm, Minors, and Majors: One or two weeknight practices and potentially two weekly games (one weeknight game, one Saturday game).
+-Farm, Minors, and Majors: One or two weeknight practices and two weekly games (one weeknight game, one Saturday game).
 Practices typically held at Brace Canyon, games at Brace and other neighboring leagues.

 -Softball: One or two weeknight practices and potentially two weekly games (one weeknight game, one Saturday game).